bdpennington/basic-vue-spa/README.md

 - `src/services` contains stuff relevant to http calls to the API
 - `src/types` contains most of the project's TypeScript types

-The main driving factor for modularizing it the way I did was to make it easy to update existing commands, and add new ones.

 ### Testing Strategy

 My intention with the tests that I wrote is to simply demonstrate my knowledge around it.
 You will find mocked services, composable tests, and component tests.
 The testing is not exhaustive, but is hopefully a sufficient demo.